 - On the Dedicated Hosts page, click Create DDH.

-- On the page that appears, configure the following settings:
+- On the page that appears, configure the following parameters.

 - If you select Allow Automatic Deployment, ECS instances are automatically deployed on available dedicated hosts.
-For more information, see the Automatic deployment section in Features.
+For more information, see Features.

 - If you do not select Allow Automatic Deployment, you must specify a dedicated host when you create an ECS instance.